-The Chromosome 18 Registry & Research Society is a lay advocacy organization composed primarily of the parents of individuals with a chromosome 18 abnormality.
+The Chromosome 18 Registry & Research Society is an advocacy organization composed primarily of the parents of individuals with a chromosome 18 abnormality.
 We consist of three separate organizations located in the United States, Australia, and Europe, all with a common mission: To help people with chromosome 18 abnormalities overcome the obstacles they face so they may lead happy, healthy, and productive lives.
 We are proud to count among our members those who are affected by a chromosome 18 abnormality, extended family members, and professionals.
-Membership is open to any interested person.
+Membership is free and open to any interested person.
 We are a 501(c)(3) non-profit, tax-exempt public charity.

 Our work is supported by memberships and donations from individuals and charitable organizations.
 We have met the strict criteria for fiscal responsibility set by the Combined Federal Campaign.

 Welcome Letter from the President of the Chromosome 18 Registry & Research Society

 To the parents of a newly diagnosed child:

 Your baby was just diagnosed with a chromosome 18 abnormality and you may feel like all your dreams for your child just came crashing down.
 However, we are here to tell you that this is not a negative life event; but rather a change in plans.
 We are here to catch you, inspire and support your new dreams for your child and for your family.
 Welcome to our chromosome 18 family.

 Through our organization you will be able to meet other families.
 From them you will find people who know exactly what you are feeling.
 They have already been in the place you are now.
 You can meet them through our Caregiver Message Board, Facebook group, regional get-togethers, and our Annual Conference.
 In addition, some of our families have posted their stories on this website.
 But know that you are not alone.